fmaturel/angular-weekly-scheduler/README.md

 ### Transclusion

-This directive is using `ng-transclude` so that everything in `&lt;weekly-scheduler&gt;` element will be treated as the labelling object of one item.
+This directive is using `ng-transclude` so that everything in `<weekly-scheduler>` element will be treated as the labelling object of one item.

 ```
 <div class="srow">{{::$index + 1}}. {{item.label}}</div>